Student Services

 Yoder Recital Hall, a state-of-the-art performance facility built in 1996, includes

-of CDs and DVDs.
-The Advanced Media Studio integrates a complete piano lab, video,
+housed in Musselman Library.
+The Advanced Media Studio integrates a complete piano

-audio and multimedia software with a projection and sound system for media development
+lab, audio and multimedia software with a projection and sound system for audio editing/production

 and interactive teaching.
-Two harpsichords and two pipe organs, located in Yoder Recital
+A harpsichord and two pipe organs, located in Yoder Recital

 Hall and in Gilliom Room, offer various opportunities for keyboardists beyond the